Skip to main content

 These measures are welcome steps forward in improving our food and drink environment and enabling people to be more physically active.

-We hope the forthcoming Food Strategy will drive deeper systemic changes to ensure affordable, accessible healthy food for everyone in England.
+We hope the forthcoming National Food Strategy will drive deeper systemic changes to ensure affordable, accessible healthy food for everyone in England.

 Critical missed opportunities

-On alcohol, the Plan falls short of prioritising the range of evidence-based policies proven to reduce alcohol consumption that causes around 17,000 UK cancer diagnoses each year.
+On alcohol, the Plan falls short of prioritising the range of evidence-based policies proven to reduce alcohol consumption, which causes around 17,000 UK cancer diagnoses each year.

-Notably, it fails to include minimum unit pricing for alcohol in England, despite its success in reducing alcohol-related deaths in Scotland and Wales.
+Notably, it fails to include minimum unit pricing (MUP) for alcohol in England, despite the success of MUP in reducing alcohol-related deaths in Scotland and Wales.
 Worryingly, England continues to lag the devolved nations on this crucial policy.

-The Plan also makes no mention of strengthening marketing restrictions on alcohol, which enables industry to continue to normalise drinking as an aspirational lifestyle choice.
+The Plan also makes no mention of strengthening marketing restrictions on alcohol, and so enables industry to continue to normalise drinking as an aspirational lifestyle choice.

-Given the rising number of alcohol-related deaths each year, we are urging the UK government to urgently deliver a National Alcohol Strategy for England.
-As outlined in our recent letter to the Prime Minister during Cancer Prevention Action Week, we continue to call for bold action on alcohol-related cancer.
+Given the rising number of alcohol-related deaths each year, we are urging the UK government to deliver a National Alcohol Strategy for England.
+As outlined in our recent letter to the Prime Minister, Keir Starmer, during Cancer Prevention Action Week, we continue to call for bold action on alcohol-related cancer.

 Equally disappointing is the absence of action to strengthen protections and support for breastfeeding and infant feeding.
 There are no new mandatory, independently enforced regulations on the composition, marketing and labelling of baby and toddler foods.
 This is a missed opportunity, particularly in light of the UK government’s stated goal to raise the healthiest generation of children ever.